Attendance & Holidays in Term Time

 If you have arranged for someone other than yourself to collect your child, please communicate this information to an adult in your child's class.

 Amendments to the Education (Student Registration) (England) Regulations 2006, in force from 1st September 2013, make clear that headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.

 In exceptional circumstances, when leave of absence is granted, the Headteacher will determine the number of school days a child or young person can be away from school.

 Parents should not plan for their child to be absent from school without gaining prior agreement.
-Requests for a planned leave of absence under exceptional circumstances should be made at least 4 weeks in advance of the start date of the requested absence, by writing to the Headteacher.
+Requests for a planned leave of absence under exceptional circumstances should be made at least 4 weeks in advance of the start date of the requested absence, by completing the Absence from School for Exceptional Circumstances Request Form.
 The Headteacher cannot retrospectively authorise a planned absence.